-White Landscapes was composed in 1991, and sadly there is barely any information on it at all.
-So I will try my best to analyse this.
+White Landscapes was composed in 1991.
 The piece is scored for flute, cello, harp and string orchestra.
 The work is in three movements:

 I. Divination by Snow (Adagio)